CT / PET CT examination

 In case of diabetes:

-In case of pregnancy::
+In case of pregnancy:

-72 hours before the examination::
+In the 48 hours before the examination:

 On the day of the examination: